eujc21/3DSphere/README.md

 ========

 Mission:
-To create a 3D-Sphere for slider alternatives.
+To create a 3D-Sphere phone browsing experience.